oddbird/oddleventy/content/blog/2023/when-to-choose-a-responsive-web-app.md

 ### Lower Cost
 *…when it's important to keep initial development costs low.*

-Responsive web apps use a single codebase.
-The term *codebase* is developer-speak for the collection of code used to build an application.
-Compared to native mobile apps, RWAs are relatively inexpensive to develop, requiring just one codebase to be available on any device with a web browser.
+Responsive web apps use a single codebase.[^codebase] Compared to native mobile apps, RWAs are relatively inexpensive to develop, requiring just one codebase to be available on any device with a web browser.

 To be clear, building any kind of app is not a low cost endeavor.
 Even a very simple responsive web app can have a starting price of $10K, and very complex web apps, such as social media platforms or project management software, cost many millions of dollars to design, develop, and maintain.

-Here's the icing.
-A responsive web app can be turned into a progressive web app.
-A responsive web app can be a good first step, when you plan to add more capabilities later.
+Here's the icing: a responsive web app can later be turned into a progressive web app.
+So a responsive web app can be a good first step even if you plan to add more capabilities later.

+[^codebase]: The term *codebase* is developer-speak for the collection of code used to build an application.

 ### Faster Development
 *…when it's a priority to make your app available to users quickly.*